StudentsOnly/50-java-geometric-shapes/README.md

 #### Description:

-You should create a set of classes representing geometric shapes (e.g., Circle, Rectangle, Triangle) and their areas.
+You should create a set of classes representing geometric shapes (e.g., Circle,Rectangle, Triangle) and their areas.
 Each shape class should have a method called calculateArea() that calculates and returns the area of that specific shape.
 Create a class called ShapeCalculator that demonstrates the use of polymorphism to calculate and display the areas of various shapes.

 #### Guidelines: